Do Arrests Without Conviction Show Up on Background Check? Yes & No

 Many people debate whether it’s appropriate to use a person’s arrest record history against them, whether for a job or any other reason.
 After all, an arrest is not evidence of an individual’s guilt of breaking the law.
 So why do arrests without conviction show up on background check, many people argue.
 The good news is that you do have some federal legal protection, and your own state may offer further protection of your background checks employment legal job rights.

 The Fair Credit Reporting Act (FCRA) makes it legal for employers to consider a person’s arrest record information when denying them employment.
 The law states that employers are allowed to perform a background screening on you, which may include criminal background checks.
 They need to notify you and obtain your written permission if they intend to do this.
-If you failed background check after job offer, the company must provide you with a Summary of Rights so that you may contact the reporting company in case you think they’ve made an error.2 When you contact the agency, they will share their background check results with you.
+If you get negative background check results after an employment offer, the company must provide you with a Summary of Rights so that you may contact the reporting company in case you think they’ve made an error.2 When you contact the agency, they will share their background check results with you.
 If their information is wrong, you’ll have the opportunity to correct it.

 The Equal Employment Opportunity Commission (EEOC) offers legal guidelines to employers regarding the use of criminal background checks.
 Under Title VII of the Civil Rights Act of 1964, an employer may not discriminate in hiring practices, including using criminal records obtained from background checks.
 Background checks do not automatically disqualify you.